pixelated/pixelated-user-agent/README.md

 ******** (the one you created in previous step)
 ```

-6) Connect to the provider using your credentials, as shown in step 5 above.
+6a) Connect to the provider using your credentials, as shown in step 5 above.
 If the user agent starts up successfully, you will not see any other output.

 **Note**: For more convenience during development, you can also create a config file with your credentials (see **Further Notes**).

+6b) If you don't have a `dev.pixelated-project.org` account or just want to connect to our `try.pixelated-project.org` environment, we have some sample configurations for you.

+Please navigate to the project root in your vagrant box with: `$ cd /vagrant`

+Then you can connect to `try.pixelated-project.org` ...

+* as Alice via: `$ pixelated-user-agent --host 0.0.0.0 -c try.alice.ini`
+* as Bob via: `$ pixelated-user-agent --host 0.0.0.0 -c try.bob.ini`

 7) Go to [localhost:3333](http://localhost:3333/).
 You should see a loading screen for a few seconds, then your inbox.
 If it sticks on the loading screen, check your terminal for errors, then [get help](https://pixelated-project.org/faq/#contact-the-project).